Books

 For me, writing isn’t a career but a creative outlet, and for both myself and my audience, a window into my subconscious.
 Any creative process, be it painting, song writing or the fabrication of an imagined set of characters and situations involves impulses and insights whose origins may be unrealized by the author at the time they are conceived.
 Subliminal messages and those bothersome unresolved “issues” keep emerging, whether desired or not.
 I won’t elaborate on my own thematic demons other than to acknowledge that there are reasons one writes.
 On a personal level, the outcomes of these efforts are sometimes therapeutic, and often times decidedly unhealthy.
 Yet for those of us who write, who a love-hate relationship with this loneliest of endeavors, we seem to go on for reasons that are sometimes beyond our understanding.
 That said, I hope you enjoy the story.

--Santa Fe, 2013
+Santa Fe, 2013

 STILL LIFE IN A RED DRESS